Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: Introduction

-In summary, we introduce a general framework, {\name}, and three tools \\ (\texttt{suggest\_tactics}, \texttt{search\_proofs}, and \texttt{select\_premises}) for LLMs to assist humans in proving Lean theorems.
-They can be installed easily and run fast on most hardware, which paves the way for wide adoption in the Lean community.
-We extend the framework to support custom LLMs from users and provide general LLM inference, including two important interfaces of text-to-text generation and text-to-vector encoding.
-To the best of our knowledge, our tools are among the first steps in making LLMs accessible to human users of proof assistants, which we hope will initiate a positive feedback loop where proof automation leads to better data and ultimately improves LLMs on mathematics.
-We open-source all our codes on GitHub \footnote{Open-source codebase for {\name}: https://github.com/lean-dojo/LeanCopilot.} under a permissive MIT license to facilitate further research.
-We hope this will encourage more downstream tools to be built, to assist humans in theorem proving in Lean.
+{\lc} with our automation tools can be installed easily as a Lean package and run on most hardware, paving the way for wide adoption and impact on the Lean community (Appendix~\ref{sec:impacts}).
+They are among the first steps in making LLMs accessible to human users of proof assistants, which we hope will initiate a positive feedback loop where proof automation leads to better data and ultimately improves LLMs on mathema.
+We open source all code on Github (Appendix~\ref{sec:artifacts}) at \url{https://github.com/lean-dojo/LeanCopilot} to facilitate future research.
+We make all evaluation code and detailed results public at \url{https://github.com/Peiyang-Song/mathematics_in_lean/tree/full-scale-experiment} for full transparency.